-Flagstaff County Council Meetings are conducted the 2nd and 4th Wednesday of each month commencing at 9:00 a.m.
-Notice of a Special Council Meeting (not held on a regularly scheduled date) is posted on the bulletin board in the foyer of the Flagstaff County Office.
-Dependent upon time allowance, notice of Special Council Meetings will also be published in the local newspaper.
+Flagstaff County Council Meetings are conducted the 2nd and 4th Wednesday of each month commencing at 9:00 a.m., unless amended by resolution of Council.
+Notice of a Special Council Meeting (not held on a regularly scheduled date) will be published online, as well as in the local newspaper dependent upon time allowance.

 Making a Request to Appear Before Council: